senx/warp10-jupyter/README.md

 Require Py4J and Jupyter.

-To execute WarpScript code on a target Warp 10 platform with this extension, the target must embed the [Py4J plugin](https://gitlab.com/senx/warp10-plugin-py4j).
+To execute WarpScript code on a Warp 10 platform with this extension, the platform must embed the [Py4J plugin](https://gitlab.com/senx/warp10-plugin-py4j).

 Note that WarpScripts would not be able to use the `FETCH`, `FIND`, nor `FINDSTATS` functions, unless the property `egress.clients.expose` of the target platform is set to true.